oresat/oresat-linux/docs_and_examples/Beaglebone_installing_arch.md

 - Run `screen ttyUSB0 115200` on the laptop to connected to the Beaglebone.
 - Use the user: alarm and password: alarm
 - Swap to root `su -` password: root.
 Sudo is not installed, so alarm user can't do much.

-## Fixing hwclock
 - Run `pwck` short for passwd check.
 Will return nothing if it passes.
 - Run `systemctl --failed` to see if shadow.service has failed
 - If both pwck and shadow.service are working skip this section.
-    - Mostly likely they failed to the hardware clock being in the past with passwd set times in the future.
     - `hwclock --set --date='DD/MM/YYYY HH:MM:SS'` to set the hardware clock (use **UTC** time).
     - `hwclock -s` to override the system clock with the hardware clock.

 ## Connecting Beaglebone to the internet
-- plug in the Beaglebone into a router with a ethernet cable
+- Plug in the Beaglebone into a router with a ethernet cable
 - `systemctl enable dhcpcd` to enable dhcp client daemon on startup
 - `systemctl start dhcpcd` to start dhcp client daemon
 - `ping www.google.com` to test connection.
 May need to do a reboot.
+- You should be able swap from serial to ssh now.
+Run `ip a` on beaglebone to ip address or get info from router.

 ## Update system
 - Intialize pacman keyring